 - Dispute the debt.
 If the information provided is incorrect or the debt is not yours, it is best to dispute it in writing.
 (You can get a sample dispute letter on the CFPB website noted above.)
 Be sure to note in your letter that the debt is not yours and request proof to the contrary.
 CFPB cautions that the collector may still take further action against you if they continue to believe the debt is yours.

 - Decide if it is time to resolve your debt.
 Because your account is only with CSI for a short time, typically 90 days, and they only get paid if they get you to pay, they may be more willing to negotiate a settlement than your creditor was.
-So, if you are intending to resolve your debt anyhow, now could be the right time.
-You can learn more about negotiating and documenting a settlement with Alltran on the Resolve website.
+So, if you are intending to resolve your debt anyway, now could be the right time.

 CSI is located at 3451 Harry S. Truman Blvd., Saint Charles, MO 63301-4047.
 You can contact at (800) 521-3236 or complete an online form.